iistarion/unity-steering/README.md

 ![Product Name Screen Shot][product-screenshot]

-This project is a simple Unity project that demonstrates how to implement **steering behaviours** in C#.
+This is a simple Unity project that demonstrates how to implement **steering behaviours** in C#.
 You can use it as a reference for your own projects or as a learning resource.
 The behaviours implemented are:
   - **Seek:** The agent will move towards a target position.
   - **Arrive:** The agent will slow down as it approaches a target position.
   - **Flee:** The agent will move away from a target position.